nhtranggg/superstore-sales-analysis/README.md

 ![Power BI Dashboard](Power%20BI%20version/Power%20BI%20dashboard.png)

 ## Key Insights
-- West region leads in sales, followed by Central, East, and South
+- **West region** leads in sales, followed by Central, East, and South — likely driven by a denser network of high-revenue cities (Houston, Los Angeles, San Francisco all rank in the top 5).
+Worth investigating whether this is city-density advantage or a true regional preference, to decide if the same playbook can lift underperforming regions.
-- Furniture is the top-performing category, generating ~$512M (51.53%) of total sales
+- **Furniture** is the top-performing category at **~$512M (51.53%)** of total sales — the underlying driver (higher unit price, larger order volume, or both) is unclear from available data and would need further breakdown by average order value.
+Given its outsized share, even small margin improvements here would have greater bottom-line impact than equivalent gains elsewhere.
-- The Excel trend view shows overall sales growing across years, with a sharp Q4-2015 spike followed by steadier growth into 2018
+- The Excel trend view shows a **sharp Q4-2015 spike**, followed by a steep drop, then a gradual climb through 2018 — the sharp reversal right after the spike suggests it was an isolated event rather than sustained demand, though the specific cause isn't identifiable from this dataset alone.
+This volatility should be excluded when setting realistic future targets.
-- The Power BI quarter-comparison view shows a sharp Q3-2017 spike that stands out from otherwise steady performance across quarters — likely a one-time event worth investigating rather than a recurring seasonal pattern
+- The Power BI quarter view shows a **sharp Q3-2017 spike** that stands out from otherwise steady quarterly performance — without a recurring pattern in other years' Q3, this points to an isolated event in 2017 rather than true seasonality.
+Forecasting should not assume this surge will repeat.
-- YoY growth reached 14.13% in the most recent year-over-year comparison
+- **YoY growth reached 14.13%** in the most recent comparison — a healthy trajectory, but since the 2017 Q3 anomaly inflates that year's base, this number may partly reflect a one-time bump rather than fully organic growth.
+Worth recalculating YoY excluding the anomaly to see the underlying trend.

 ## Files
 - `Excel version/Excel dashboard.pdf` — Excel dashboard export (PDF)